tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_api_reference_activity.md

 ## Next steps

 Now that you've had your head buried in API reference documentation, it's time to dive into testing a bit more.
 As you work with API endpoints and other code, you'll need to test these endpoints yourself, both to gather and verify the information in your documentation.
 Testing isn't always straightforward, so I devote an entire section to this topic.
-Go to [Overview to testing your docs](testingdocs_overview.html).
+Continue to [Overview to testing your docs](testingdocs_overview.html).